WilleIshere/SimplerKokoro/README.md

-# Simpler_Kokoro
+# SimplerKokoro

-Simpler_Kokoro is a Python package that makes it easy to use the Kokoro voice synthesis library.
+SimplerKokoro is a Python package that makes it easy to use the Kokoro voice synthesis library.

 ## Features
 - Simple interface for generating speech audio and subtitles